100+ Smart Ways to Save Money on Almost Everything in Your Budget

 To score a deal on new wheels any time of year, ask your dealer about 'program cars,' which are driven by sales staff for up to 10,000 miles and are kept in tip-top shape by the dealership, then sold at a steep discount.

-4. Here are three useful links that can help you to save money on car repairs:
+4. Here are two useful links that can help you to save money on car repairs:

 How to Save Money on Dining Out and Entertainment